 There are lots more pergola kits using fabric now, some with a very modern feel.
 We'll look at some in a while, but let's start off with the DIY option...

-In the picture, the curtains are hanging straight down from the track.
-However, for our canopy, we will attach the material to aluminium rods (see diagrams below) and then attach these rods, at right angles, to the tracks by hooking them through the eyes of the button carriers on one side of the pergola to the button carriers on the opposite side.
-They can also be attached with some sort of hoop or hook if the rod is too big for the carrier.
+For our canopy, we will attach the material to tubing to give it rigidity across the canopy width (they will need to be straightened first) and then attach these tubes, at right angles, to the tracks by hooking them through the eyes of the button carriers on one side of the pergola to the button carriers on the opposite side.
+They can also be attached with some sort of hoop or hook if the tube is too big for the carrier.

-The first diagram is the correct way to attach this type of canopy.
+The diagram below shows the correct way to attach this type of canopy.
 Notice how the fabric drapes between the poles.